longhoang1805/Furniture_BE/README.md

 **Front-end**

-For the front-end, you can clone the repository from [Here](https://github.com/hlong19it3/Furniture_FE).
+For the front-end, you can clone the repository from [Here](https://github.com/hlong19it3/Furniture_FE). `git clone https://github.com/hlong19it3/Furniture_FE.git`

 ***Follow these steps to start the front-end:***